 All pupils are issued with a school diary in which they are expected to record all homework.
 The school diary also provides class teachers with a quick and effective way of communicating with parents/carers on issues of concern.
 Parents/carers are asked to support class teachers by checking homework diaries regularly and by signing the diary at the end of each week.
 Parents/carers who are concerned about any matter relating to their child are encouraged to contact the pupil’s Head of Year.
 Conversely, Heads of Year may request an appointment with a parent/carer.

-The support of parent/carers at major school events such as the School Play, Spring Concert and the ‘Carols by Candlelight’ Christmas service, as well as at our many sporting fixtures, is always appreciated.
+The support of parent/carers at major school events such as the School Play, Spring Concert and the Christmas Carol Services, as well as at our many sporting fixtures, is always appreciated.